dndg/FinderOptaMultithreadingTutorial/content.md

 * Initialize the Modbus connection towards the Finder 7M energy meter using the built-in function from the `Finder7M` library.
-* Assign a static IP address to the Opta so that it belongs to the same IP network as your HTTP server (eg. it is on the same LAN as your computer which hosts the `http-echo-server`).
+* Assign a static IP address to the Finder Opta so that it belongs to the same IP network as your HTTP server (eg. it is on the same LAN as your computer which hosts the `http-echo-server`).
 It might be necessary to change the code to set a different IP address, depending on your network configuration.
 * Configure the HTTP server parameters, most notably IP address and port.
 It might be necessary to edit both values, depending on your setup.
 * Start a separate thread which will run alongside the main `loop()`, executing